imarc/boilerplate-archived/README.md

 ### Media Queries

 We utilize three breakpoints – small, medium, and large.
+Please keep all media query properties in this area.
+WHhile there can be benefits of breaking in and out of media queries throughout a stylesheet, we have no yet standardized a way that is helpful for all engineers.

 License
 =======